 271 Comparative Social Policy

 This course will look at social policy in a comparative and global perspective.
 Gender, race, class and colonization will inform our comparison of policies and policy systems.
 This course also explores the increasing internationalization of social policy and the advent of a new "global social policy," whereby international organizations play a powerful role in shaping welfare state development in the developing world and in post-communist states.
 Topics covered will include comparative methodology; and international variation in formulation and response to issues, such as international variation in formulation and response to issues, such as employment, housing, domestic violence, poverty, health, and child welfare.

 Offered every two years.

 272 Islam and the West

 This course examines the contemporary relationship between the Islamic world and the Western world.
 In recent years, many interpretations of this relationship have developed, with some claiming a clash of civilizations is underway.
 The course critically engages the rapidly growing literature on this topic, while providing an introduction to the sociology of religion, an examination of so-called Western values and their Islamic counterparts, an analysis of key moments in recent history, and finally a survey of minority Muslim communities in the West.

-This course fulfills the DIV II social sciences distribution requirement and the Comparative Civilizations graduation requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement and the Comparative Civilizations graduation requirement.
 This course is cross-listed as MEST 272.
 Offered every year.

 310 Gender and the Media